 Here was the ProtonVPN server in New York at about 101 Mbps.

-While this is a little bit faster than the ProtonVPN server in Seattle, we still aren’t above 200 Mbps.
+While this is slightly faster than the ProtonVPN server in Seattle, it is still not very fast.

 Here was the NordVPN server in New York, giving us great speeds of 280 Mbps.

-Once again, NordVPN was significantly faster than ProtonVPN for this server location in the United States.
+It’s clear that NordVPN offers significantly faster speeds than NordVPN with the US servers we tested.
 So now let’s see if overseas servers were any different.

 Here was the ProtonVPN server in the UK at only 20 Mbps.